-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- The work of the internal auditor; - The work of the external auditor; - The financial management and governance self-assessment process, including the School Resource Management Self-Assessment Tool; - The work of the executive managers within Haydon School who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Premises Committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised on the implications of the result of their review of the system of internal control by the Finance and Premises Committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 9 December 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Governors on 7 December 2022 and signed on their behalf by: